Proteus for Planning data integration and analysis

 - Rich interactive dashboards presenting data from multiple sources for GAP analysis.

-- Unique analysis capabilities - custom KPIs in dashboard.
+- Unique analysis capabilities - custom KPIs in the dashboard.

 - Minimal deployment time.